 If you experience a loss to your home and you are unable to keep living in your house, your insurance may also cover expenses above your normal living costs that you log because you had to move out (for example, hotel bills and eating at restaurants.)
 Your policy may have a limit for these expenses, so be mindful of that.

-Liability coverage will cover the costs of lawsuits that arise if you or your family cause someone bodily injury or property damage.
-It takes care of the litigation expenses and any court-ordered awards you have to pay.
-So, if the mailman gets bitten by your lovely, wouldn’t-hurt-a-fly dog, your liability could help cover you if the mailman sues.
+Liability coverage can cover the costs of lawsuits that arise if you or your family cause someone bodily injury or property damage.
+It can take care of the litigation expenses and the damages you have to pay.
+So, if someone gets bitten by your lovely, wouldn’t-hurt-a-fly dog, your liability could help cover you if they sue.
 Yeah, dogs can affect your home insurance rates for that very reason.

 Another thing to think about is medical payments coverage.
 With medical payments coverage, the injured person can submit their medical bills to your insurance company.
 That way they get their medical bills paid without a liability claim filed against you.